-Funds may be used to: 1) build new single-family project with 5 or more homes, 2) build new multi-family rental housing with 5 or more units, or 3) substantially rehabilitate multi-family rental housing with greater than 5 units.
-The City shall award, when funds are available, through a competitive Request for Applications (RFA) process in accordance with the program's scoring policy.
+Funds may be used for projects to: 1) build new single-family with 5 or more homes, 2) build new multi-family rental housing with 5 or more units, or 3) substantially rehabilitate multi-family rental housing greater than 5 units.
+The City shall award, when funds are available, through a competitive Notice of Funding Availability (NOFA) or Request for Applications (RFA) process in accordance with the program's scoring policy.